anarion80/astro-ghost-simply/README.md

 ## ⚡ Optimising

 You can disable the default Ghost Handlebars Theme front-end by enabling the `Make this site private` flag within your Ghost settings.
-This enables password protection in front of the Ghost install and sets `<meta name="robots" content="noindex" />` so your Gatsby front-end becomes the source of truth for SEO.
+This enables password protection in front of the Ghost install and sets `<meta name="robots" content="noindex" />` so your Astro front-end becomes the source of truth for SEO.

 &nbsp;